Who Is Eligible

 Your assessor will need to take some time to review the information and to decide whether you are eligible.
 There is a lot of demand for Home Care Packages, so, although you may be “approved” for a package, there may be a wait before one can be “assigned” to you.

-While you are waiting, you might want to start gathering information so that you’re prepared once you are assigned a Home Care Package.
-Look for a Home Care Service Provider on:
+While you are waiting, you might want to start gathering information to see what’s out there and who you would like to use, so that you’re prepared once you are assigned a Home Care Package.
+Look for a Service Provider on:

 https://www.myagedcare.gov.au/connect-home-care-package-providers or call 1800 200 422

 All Home Care Package Providers should be able to offer you similar types of common services.
 These include but are not limited to:

 - cleaning and household tasks

 - light gardening